SLAment/MolEvoNLRs/1_NLRvsRandomGenes/README.md

 # NLRvsRandomGenes - A pipeline to compare NLRs from randomly selected genes in the *Podospora anserina* species complex

-**Last update: 2025-09-23**

-TODO:

-- Add the alignment files
-- Clean the config file
-- Remove the local paths in the Rscripts

 I manually produced alignments of a set of NLRs in *P. anserina* and related species, as well as randomly selected genes.
 In this pipeline I try to get some numbers to compare their dynamics, under the expectation that NLRs evolve faster and under a birth-death dynamic.

 The pipeline is not computationally demanding, so I ran it locally on a MacOS.